Emmanuel Kwasi Kotoka

-Lieutenant-General Emmanuel Kwasi Kotoka Born (26 September 1926 – 17 April 1967) was a Ghanaian military officer who was a member of the ruling National Liberation Council which came to power in Ghana in a military coup d'état on 24 February 1966.
+Lieutenant General Emmanuel Kwasi Kotoka (26 October 1926 – 17 April 1967) was a Ghanaian military officer who was a member of the ruling National Liberation Council which came to power in Ghana in a military coup d'état on 24 February 1966.
 This overthrew the government of Dr. Kwame Nkrumah, the first president of the republic.

 Early life and education

 Emmanuel Kotoka was born at Alakple, a village in the Keta district of the Volta Region of the Gold Coast (British colony).
 He completed his basic education at the Alakple Roman Catholic School and later attended the Anloga Senior School in 1941.
 He started training as a goldsmith but switched to a career in the military.
-Kotoka was enlisted as a private in the Infantry School of the Gold Coast Regiment.
+Kotoka was enlisted as a private in the infantry school of the Gold Coast Regiment.

 Military career

-In July 1947, he enlisted in the Infantry School of the Gold Coast Regiment at Teshie in Accra.
-He rose through the ranks, becoming a sergeant in 1948 and later Company Sergeant Major in 1951.
+In July 1947, he enlisted in the infantry school of the Gold Coast Regiment at Teshie in Accra.
+He rose through the ranks, becoming a sergeant in 1948, and later Company Sergeant Major in 1951.
 In 1952, he was among some west African soldiers selected for training at Eaton Hall Officer Cadet School in the United Kingdom.
-In 1954, he was commissioned as a lieutenant and seconded to the British army on the Rhine.
+In 1954, he was commissioned as a lieutenant and seconded to the British Army of the Rhine.

-On his return to the (Gold Coast) (as Ghana was then called), he was made a Platoon Commander of the Second Gold Coast Regiment of Infantry.
-He rose to become the Second-in-Command and in 1959 became the Platoon Commander with the rank of Captain.
+On his return to the (Gold Coast) (as Ghana was then called), he was made a platoon commander of the Second Gold Coast Regiment of Infantry.
+He rose to become the second-in-command, and in 1959, became the platoon commander with the rank of Captain.
 He was promoted to the rank of Major later that year.